-Curriculum Alignment: Students take MGMT 6800 as a graduate capstone course.
-This is a core course for students completing the MBA program.
+Curriculum Alignment: This is a core course for students completing the MBA program.
 The course is an integrative capstone experience in which students learn to conduct a strategic situational analysis, identify strategic alternatives and write an implementation plan for a strategic initiative.
 Real world organizational opportunities relating to globalization, innovation and sustainability are emphasized.
 This course includes an oral presentation assignment.

-Participating Faculty: 2 faculty members.
+Participating Faculty: 2 members: 1 teaching + 1 assessor

 Methods & Procedures: Students prepared a group presentation in the form of a 'Stockholder Debriefing' of their company from the Capsim simulation integrated into their course.
-Presentations were valued between 10 to 15% (depending on section assessed) of the student's overall grade.
-Thirty-eight individuals were assessed across multiple sections of the course.